European fund firms largely resist tobacco divestment campaign

 More people are quitting smoking or cutting down in developed countries, but overall revenue and profit margins are consistently buoyed by companies' ability to raise prices.

 International players have also largely shielded themselves from direct exposure to the U.S. market, which has a history of litigation against big tobacco companies.
-For instance, Philip Morris has been separated from Altria (MO.N), which sells its Marlboro cigarettes in the United States.
+For instance, Philip Morris has been separated from Altria, which sells its Marlboro cigarettes in the United States.

 In the 10 years to 2015 - a period that included the crisis of 2008-09 - the MSCI World Tobacco Index rose 10.4 percent compared with just 2.64 percent on the MSCI World Index.